AryanT10/TIC-TAC-TOE_REACT/README.md

 - `calculateWinner`: A helper function that examines the current state of the game board to identify a winner by verifying all possible winning combinations (rows, columns, and diagonals).

+# Start

+Don't forget to use `npm install` for downlosding dependencies and `npm start` for running it on a localhost server 3000 ;)

 ## Features

 - Two players can take turns to play the game.